Valgeranna

-Valgeranna is a village in Audru Parish, Pärnu County, in southwestern Estonia.
-It is located just south of Audru, the administrative centre of the municipality, on the coast of Pärnu Bay (part of the Gulf of Riga).
+Valgeranna is a village in Pärnu municipality, Pärnu County, in southwestern Estonia.
+It is located just south of Audru, on the coast of Pärnu Bay (part of the Gulf of Riga).
 The city of Pärnu is located 7 km east.
 Valgeranna has a population of 19 (as of 1 January 2011).
+Prior to the 2017 administrative reform of local governments, it was located in Audru Parish.